rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ### Why root access?

 * RStudio needs root access to provision sessions on behalf of other users
-* The RStudio Server Pro runs under the `rstudio-server` user in the normal course of operations.
+* The RStudio Workbench runs under the `rstudio-server` user in the normal course of operations.

 !!! quote "From the docs"
     RStudio Server runs as the system root user during startup and then drops this privilege and runs as a more restricted user.
 RStudio Server then re-assumes root privilege for a brief instant when creating R sessions on behalf of users (the server needs to call `setresuid` when creating the R session, and this call requires root privilege).